kks32/phd-thesis-template/README.md

 *   You can change the Title of Nomenclature to Notations or Symbols in the `preamble.tex` using:
 		`\renewcommand\nomname{Symbols}`

+## Abstract separate

+*  A separate abstract with the title of the PhD and the candidate name is to be submitted to the Student Registry.
+This can be generated using abstractseparate environment in abstract.tex file and uncommenting the following line in `thesis.tex` file.
+Ignore subsequent warnings about skipping sections.

+	`\includeonly{Abstract/abstract}`
 -------------------------------------------------------------------------------

 # Frequently Asked Questions